Hoo Parish Council

 To the north of Hoo is High Halstow.
 To the south of Hoo is the River Medway and on the other side of this river is St Mary's Island and Gillingham.
 To the east of Hoo are Upper Stoke, Middle Stoke and Lower Stoke which form Stoke Civil Parish, they are referred to as just 'Stoke' (not to be confused with Stoke-on-Trent).
 To the west and past Chattenden is Wainscott, Lower Upnor and Upper Upnor, both are referred to as just 'Upnor', they are all part of Frindsbury Extra civil parish.
 Nearby St Mary Hoo is similarly named.
 The two civil parishes are completely separate, with the only common factor being that both are on the Hoo Peninsula.

-Those not familiar with what Parish Councils are and what they do should click on the 'Our Responsibilities' tab at the top of this page.
-In general, Parish Councils are the lowest level of local government.
-Councillors who sit on Parish Councils normally are neighbours within the community who volunteer their time and expertise to improve the quality of life for residents and the services the Parish Council provides.
+Those not familiar with what Parish/Town Councils are and what they do should click on the 'Our Responsibilities' tab at the top of this page.
+In general, Parish/Town Councils are the first tier of local government, being closest to residents.
+Councillors who sit on Parish/Town Councils normally are neighbours within the community who volunteer their time and expertise to improve the quality of life for residents and the services the Parish/Town Council provides.
 Despite being called 'Parish' Councils, there is no religious connection between Parish Councils and local churches, or the parochial councils of those churches.
 The civil jurisdiction of Parish Councils (the area that a Parish Council governs or represents as such) normally covers the same or similar jurisdiction as religious parishes (and their churches), therefore the terms 'parish' or 'civil parish' are used.
-Town Councils are the same level of local government as Parish Councils.
+Town Councils are exactly the same as Parish Councils.
+A Parish Council serving a town is usually called a Town Council, and a Parish Council serving a city is usually called a City Council.
+These bodies have the same powers, duties and status as a Parish Council.

 Hoo Parish Council